Today we’re going to be highlighting some of the best things to do in Puerto Madryn and Peninsula Valdes in Argentina!

 First up, let’s start with the day trips since these are likely what’s bringing you to Puerto Madryn in the first place.

-There are lots of different day trips to Peninsula Valdes and each one explore a different area.
+There are lots of different day trips to Peninsula Valdes and each one explores a different area.

 The first tour we did was to Punta Norte and Estancia San Lorenzo.
 It was a really fun day where we got to see sea lions and elephant seals, eat lunch at an estancia and visit the largest Magellanic penguin rookery in the world.
 This is a tour that focuses on the north end of the peninsula.